ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 {: #fig-req-pt title="Plaintext Request Content"}

-This plaintext Request is encapsulated into a message in "`message/ohttp-req`" form by generating an Encapsulated Request.
-An Encapsulated Request is comprised of a key identifier; HPKE parameters for the chosen KEM, KDF, and AEAD; the encapsulated KEM shared secret (or `enc`); and the HPKE-protected binary HTTP request message.
+This plaintext Request is encapsulated into a message in "`message/ohttp-req`" form by generating an encapsulated request.
+An encapsulated request is comprised of a key identifier; HPKE parameters for the chosen KEM, KDF, and AEAD; the encapsulated KEM shared secret (or `enc`); and the HPKE-protected binary HTTP request message.

-An Encapsulated Request is shown in {{fig-enc-request}}. {{request}} describes the process for constructing and processing an Encapsulated Request.
+An encapsulated request is shown in {{fig-enc-request}}. {{request}} describes the process for constructing and processing an encapsulated request.

 ~~~
 Encapsulated Request {